 But don’t worry, there is always a solution.
 In this case, proper preparation is key.

 There are certain tips to avoid the altitude sickness.
-These tips are recommendations from locals and past travelers who enjoyed a great (or not so great) time in the Peruvian highlands.
+These tips are recommendations from locals and past travellers who enjoyed a great (or not so great) time in the Peruvian highlands.

 Some of the most common pills to prevent and to treat altitude sickness and its symptoms are the following: